-Dressing for success is rule one for a job interview, but if the hiring manager has already seen you running around a party holding a cocktail with a lampshade for a hat on your Facebook profile, it won’t matter how pressed your suit is.
+Dressing for success is rule No.1 for a job interview, but if the hiring manager has already seen you running around a party holding a cocktail with a lampshade for a hat on your Facebook profile, it won’t matter how pressed your suit is.

 Never post incriminating photos online – even holding a drink is enough to get you canned in some professions.
-And if you aren’t sure if that photo counts as incriminating, Keith R. Wyche, former CEO of ACME Markets and an author and a public speaker, says to abide by this golden rule: “Don't post anything that you wouldn't want on the front page of USA Today or The Wall Street Journal.”
+And if you aren’t sure if that photo counts as incriminating, Keith R. Wyche, former CEO of ACME Markets and an author and public speaker, says to abide by this golden rule: “Don't post anything that you wouldn't want on the front page of USA Today or The Wall Street Journal.”

 In 2010, Gloria Gadsden, an assistant professor at East Stroudsburg University in Pennsylvania, was fired after changing her status update to, “Does anyone know where I can find a very discrete [sic] hitman?
 Yes, it's been that kind of day,” according to the Village Voice.